SQL Server Storage

 Stored Procedures

-The SetStatus operation now uses a stored procedure that atomically updates the task status and inserts an audit record in a single database roundtrip.
-This cuts database calls in half while guaranteeing transactional consistency.
+The SetStatus operation uses a stored procedure that performs the status update and the audit-record insert in a single round-trip and a single transaction, instead of two statements, while guaranteeing transactional consistency.

 Connection String Configuration